ukwa/opendata/index.md

 In order to facilitate research, and so we might better understand and preserve the UK's web history, the UK Web Archive has decided to make a number of data and API services available for general use.
 We also make a few example tools available, showing how the open data might be used, and these are hosted in this GitHub repository.

+We hope that by making these datasets available, the broader community will find interesting ways to re-use, explore and visualise the contents of our web archive.
+We are keen to work with any interested parties to exploit these datasets, and understand what other derivative or summary data would be of interest.

 Datasets, Tools & APIs
 ----------------------